QiaozheZhang/Global-One-shot-Pruning/README.md

-# How Sparse Can We Prune a Deep Network
+# How Sparse Can We Prune a Deep Network: A Geometric Viewpoint

 ## Project Info
 This project is the official implementation of the paper "How Sparse Can We Prune a Deep Network: A Geometric Viewpoint".